-Below are peer support groups and social activities run by and for people on the autism spectrum.
+Below are peer support groups and social activities that are led/facilitated by and for people on the autism spectrum, but which are not affiliated with this website, and whose leaders/facilitators are not members of the Autistic Peer Leadership Group.

 NOTE: During the CoViD-19 crisis, all in-person meetings and events have been either canceled or moved to online venues.
 Hopefully they'll resume their previous schedule when it's over.